devsli/ifttt/README.md

 You can obtain it here: https://ifttt.com/maker
 ```

-You have to connect your IFTTT account to [IFTTT Maker channel][1] and either
+To do so you have to connect your IFTTT account to [IFTTT Maker channel][1] and
-use your key as `-k` option, or save it to your init script:
+either use your key as `-k` option, or save it to your init script:
 ```
 $ ./ifttt -k 123MyDemoKey123 light_on
 Congratulations!
 You've fired the light_on event%